mtuncbilek95/Strand-Engine/README.md

 - ECS
 - PBR
 - Imgui
-- Forward Deferred Rendering
+- Forward Deferred Rendering (Shadow Mapping)

-# ASAP ASAP ASAP
-P.S: VECTOR MATH LIBRARY IS BROKEN FOR MATRIX.
-WHEN I FIX IT, MAIN SYSTEM BREAKS.
-FIND A FUCKING DECENT SOLUTION FOR VECTOR.
+Tasks:
+- Fix Mesh Structure

+## WARNING
+## System is not working at the moment